-From a corporate perspective, the benefits of having your employees help build your corporate brand is very clear.
-Advantages of employee advocacy in social media include a wider reach (larger potential audience), better social media engagement, and overall increase in ROI.
+From a corporate perspective, the benefits of having your employees help build your corporate brand are very clear.
+Advantages of employee advocacy in social media include a wider reach (larger potential audience), better social media engagement, an overall increase in ROI.
 However, there are equally important benefits to helping your employees build their own personal brands.

 Your employees might have social media profiles, but this is not the same as a deliberately created personal brand.
 According to Wikipedia, “Personal branding is the practice of people marketing themselves and their careers as brands”.
 This practice helps your employees build their visibility and connections in the industry, helping establish them as online leaders in their field.

 Here are three reasons you should be helping your employees with their personal branding: